0xProject/0x-mesh/docs/rpc_api.md

 }
 ```

-See the [OrderEvent](https://godoc.org/github.com/0xProject/0x-mesh/zeroex#OrderEvent) type declaration as well as the [EventKind](https://godoc.org/github.com/0xProject/0x-mesh/zeroex#pkg-constants) event types for a complete list of the events that could be emitted.
+See the [OrderEvent](https://godoc.org/github.com/0xProject/0x-mesh/zeroex#OrderEvent) type declaration as well as the [OrderEventEndState](https://godoc.org/github.com/0xProject/0x-mesh/zeroex#pkg-constants) types for a complete list of the events that could be emitted.

 To unsubscribe, send a `mesh_unsubscribe` request specifying the `subscriptionId`.